wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.2.1 =

+Fix for WordPress Bug #17916:

+* Moved the `wp_register_style()` and `wp_register_script()` calls into `add_action()` methods.

+Performance Improvements:

+* Moved jQuery character counters, on the custom Post/Page settings, inline with input fields.
+* Added object caching to the plugin info extracted from the readme (version and notice info, etc.).
+* Changed the default object expiration time from 60 to 180 seconds.

 = Version 6.2 =

 * Added the 'Include on Static Homepage' option on the General settings page.